facjure/mesh/README.md

 ## Features

-- A minimal grid in a single fn
+- A grid in a single fn
-- More grids: columnar, container-row-column, golden-grid, fluid-nested-grid, and more.
+- More grids: columnar, container-row-column, fluid-nested-grid, golden-grid
-- Baseline Grid
+- Baseline Grid in a single fn
-- Typography mixins
 - Modular Scale, in a single fn
-- Responsive utilities for IPhones, GalaxyPhones, Nexus, IPads, Kindles, and Laptops
 - Viewport Math, in a single fn
+- Typography mixins
+- Responsive utilities for all popular devices
 - Create new DSLs

 ## Quickstart